0

 After reading, you’ll know once and for all whether or not Horizon’s T101 is the right treadmill for your home gym.

-With impressive performance specs and a surprisingly sophisticated console, Horizon’s T101 is one of the best treadmills you can get for $700.
+With impressive performance specs and a surprisingly solid warranty, Horizon’s T101 is likely the heaviest-duty treadmill you can get for $650.

 Horizon Fitness is one of the brands offered under the Johnson Fitness & Wellness family, along with other brands including Matrix, Vision, and Octane.